Benchmarking Quantum Computers via Protocols, Comparing Superconducting and Ion-Trap Quantum Technology: Conclusions

 The results of this research suggest several directions for future research to further refine the Protocol-based Benchmarking methodology.
 A primary objective is the expansion of this framework to a wider array of available platforms and physical architectures types to continue build a robust, architecture agnostic ``common language'' for QC benchmarking.
 While this work primary focus on circuit-based architectures, future efforts could explore the flexibility of protocol-level abstraction when applied to no-circuit paradigms, such as Measurement-Based QC (MBQC)~\cite{PhysRevLett.86.5188, Lanyon_2013, Wei_2021}, Adiabatic Quantum Computing (AQC)~\cite{Albash_2018} and ``boson sampling''-type non-universal linear optical quantum computing (non universal LOQC)~\cite{aaronson_2010, Gard_2015}, to test the universality of our binary criteria.

-Furthermore, as the industry moves towards large-scale modularity, evaluating the performance of multi-chip architectures represents a critical frontier.
+While this work focused on the performance of IBM's individual 12-qubit rectangular sub-chips, the natural evolution of our benchmarking via protocols framework lies in the evaluation of larger, integrated regions.
+A logical step is to test successful pairs of neighboring optimal rectangles as unified sub-chips - an extension we have previously demonstrated on the IBM Brisbane (Eagle-r3 series) and Kingston (Heron-r2 series) QPU~\cite{Bench2_arxiv}.
+Furthermore, expanding this strategy to include triplets, quadruplets and even larger modular configurations offers a promising path for future research, providing a more granular understanding of how ``quantumness'' is preserved as systems scale.
+This trajectory is especially vital as the industry moves towards large-scale modularity, where evaluating the performance of multi-chip architectures represents a critical frontier.
 Such systems often rely on lower-fidelity interconnects to link separate quantum processors, providing a unique challenge for state transfer and entanglement protocols such as presented in this work.
 Applying our binary benchmarking methodology to these inter-chip channels would allow for a quantitative assessment of how modular scaling impacts the overall ``quantumness'' of these systems.
 Finally, dedicated studies can investigate the underlying physical causes and error-profiles of weak portions of various chips and sub-chips, for all protocols, or for specific protocols.

+A note added after our results became public (ArXiv 2603.27397 v1): Following a request by AQT personal who suggested that potentially there was some problem with IBEX-Q1 in August 2025, we repeated in April 2026 three of our benchmarking experiments.
+The results are provided in Appendix~\ref{sec:additional_data_ibex} and indeed are quite better than the results from August 2025.